So … you want to know how to remember things.

 People with excellent memories and memory championship winners are not too different from you.
 They just use a combination of techniques to enable their minds to memorize things.

-You might find it hard to remember names, facts, equations, lists, tasks you need to take care of, a new language and so on.
+You might find it hard to remember names, facts, equations, lists, tasks you need to take care of, a new language, and so on.

 But if you follow the right techniques, you can remember almost anything you want.
-Th techniques you’ll discover on this page will work for you, no matter how bad you think your memory is.
+The techniques you’ll discover on this page will work for you, no matter how bad you think your memory is.

 In this article, I will show you a number of techniques that will help you understand:

-- How to remember things you read
+- How to remember what you read

 - How to remember names